 The Gaggle is open source and written in Java.
 We rely upon (and are grateful for) the R package rJava for Java/R integration.
 Further information about the Gaggle may be found at http://gaggle.systemsbiology.org and in the references.

-The current vignette illustrates the Gaggle with two simple examples.
-In the first - and assuming you have installed the gaggle toolbar Firefox extension, for which we provide instructions - you will broadcast four Entrez GeneIDs to KEGG.
-In the second exapmle, you will create a random edge graph in R, broadcast it to Cytoscape for display, followed by broadcasting selected node names back and forth.
+The current vignette illustrates the Gaggle with a very simple example.
+We create a random edge graph in R, broadcast it to Cytoscape for display, followed by broadcasting selected node names back and forth.